Examples of Stations of the Cross Interpretive Art

 Traditionally, the stations are made before a series of plain wooden crosses placed along the walls of the church or in some other convenient place.
 With each cross there is sometimes associated a pictorial representation of the event being commemorated.

 Blank canvases will be available for pick-up starting on Shrove Tuesday, February 17.
-Station creation happens over the course of Lent, and the finished canvases are due at St. Paul’s no later than Palm Sunday, March 29, 2026.
+Station creation happens over the course of Lent.
+There will be a “Stations of the Cross workshop” (Saturday, February 28, 12-2 p.m. in the Parish Hall) for those signed up to create stations who wish to share/develop ideas, use St. Paul’s supplies, and work in community with others.
+Completed canvases are due at St. Paul’s no later than Palm Sunday, March 29, 2026 and will be featured in the Stations of the Cross Service.

-The Stations of the Cross service will occur during Holy Week (6 p.m. on Tuesday, March 31), at which time we’ll gather to pray and “walk” the stations together as a group.
-As the creator of the station, you are invited to be the one to read the scripture for your station during the service, but you don’t have to.
+The Stations of the Cross service will occur during Holy Week (6 p.m. on Tuesday, March 31)* As the creator of the station, you are invited to be the one to read the scripture for your station during the service, but you don’t have to.
 Also, if you would like to add a short description of your station, we will print and post it near your station.

 If you would like to put your station in a wider context, you may want to read the entire Passion narrative.
 There are four versions: